MARTINABUON/alx-low_level_programming/0x08-recursion/README.md

 2. A function that returns the length of a string.
 3. A function that returns the factorial of a given number.
 4. A function that returns the value of x raised to the power of y
+5. A function that returns the natural square root of a number.